How to Elevate Your ITIL Incident Management Process (in 2024)

 • Faster incident analysis and response.
 Our AIOps-enabled incident workflows autonomously surface the probable cause of incidents and allow NOC engineers to confirm that the analysis and data are sound before implementing a plan for resolution.

 • Automated response.
 Thoughtfully automating low-risk tasks for routine alerts in non-business-critical workloads frees engineers to focus on complex infrastructure support issues rather than simple break-fix work.
 By examining existing incident response procedures, we identify the most time-consuming repetitive actions and apply automation.
-When implemented well, AIOps can reduce resolution times substantially.
+When implemented well, AIOps can substantially reduce resolution times.

 • Predictive alerting.
 By correlating real-time event and performance data with past event data that resulted in outages, AIOps can identify developing problems before they require reactive response.
 This advantage helps the NOC move from a reactive and proactive support model to a predictive one.
 Impending failures are identified for further action, saving customers downtime.
 In addition, by identifying potential remediation paths based on incident similarity, AIOps can help ensure insights from past remediation efforts are not wasted.